The Oracle Complexity of Simplex-based Matrix Games: Simplex/ games with a two-sided oracle

-For the construction to be useful, we need to ensure that the oracle responses as defined above (using intermediate matrices $A_t$) are all consistent with the same fixed matrix $A$ in hindsight.
-This is formalized in the following lemma, whose proof easily follows from the orthogonality properties in the construction, as detailed in the appendix. \begin{lemma}[Responses simulate oracle on $A$] For all $t\in [T]:~\bp_t^\top A_t=\bp_t^\top A$ and $A_t\bw_t=A\bw_t$.
-Therefore, the sequences of vectors $\{\bp_t\}_{t=1}^{T},\{\bw_t\}_{t=1}^{T+1}$ are the same as if the algorithm was fed with the oracle $\Ocal_2^{A}$ for $T$ iterations.
-Moreover,
+For the construction to be valid, we need to ensure that the oracle responses as defined above, using intermediate matrices $A_t$, are all consistent with the same fixed matrix $A$ in hindsight.
+This is formalized in the following lemma, whose proof easily follows from the orthogonality properties in the construction, as detailed in the proof section.